drunomics/nuxtjs-newrelic/README.md

 # nuxtjs-newrelic
 A Nuxt.js module to easily add NewRelic APM data to your project.

-**Note:** By default, this module only gets the Node.js server data, without browser monitoring.
+**Note:** This module only collects data from the Node.js server.
+For browser monitoring, you will need to add the Nuxt.js infrastructure agent, [see instructions here](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/nuxt-js-integration/).

 ## Pre-requisites